 Crisis Intervention Team Training

 This course provides insights into, and resolution of, the profound concerns experienced by families, close relatives, and any caregivers as they strive to cope with the realities of serious mental illness.
-These caregivers not only learn a wide range of information about serious mental illness, they also learn to understand how living with these conditions affects their loved one.
+Law Enforcement Officers not only learn a wide range of information about serious mental illness, they also learn to understand how living with these conditions affects their loved one.

 For the latest information about the upcoming classes Contact: